DRojasLey/katas-practice/katas/22-kata/22-kata.md

 ## Notes

-quite simple but help me bring clarity on the method slice
+Quite simple but facilitated clarity for me on the slice method
 ## My solution with comments:

 ```js